sasquatch678/A-Painted-World/FAQ.md

 #### 🇶 I have a black screen on the main menu.
 🅰️ Set bFullScreen to 0 in Oblivon.ini in the profiles folder of wherever you installed the list.
 Set the file to read-only so this doesn’t get reverted.
 Enable borderless windowed in mods/A Painted World Configs/oblivion__display_tweaks.ini.
 It's also possible that you enabled Special K and did not disable the Nvidia Overlay.

-#### 🇶 I am crashing or stuttering constantly
-🅰️ Some random crashes are expected, Oblivion is an old game and crashes even without mods.
-I am still trying to make improvements but nothing will get fixed if you don’t report it.
-If it can't be replicated it is very difficult to actually solve.
-Ensure you have followed all pre-install steps.
-Sometimes Wabbajack does not fully install everything how it's supposed to, so sometimes simply overwriting the installation can fix this if a random file gets corrupted or a config file is installed incorrectly.
-I've found if you truly stress the engine, such as go interior > exterior > interior repeatedly during hectic fights, travel all across the map in a single session, or repeatedly load a save after dying multiple times in the same cell, this can cause instability.
-It's also possible you may need to perform driver updates or rollbacks, or something else is wrong with your system.
-Check this link for other tweaks you can try. https://en.m.uesp.net/wiki/Oblivion:Tweaking

 #### 🇶 My mouse isn’t working
 🅰️ Restart steam